 A vocal advocate for human rights, John Paul often spoke out about suffering in the world.
 He held strong positions on many topics, including his opposition to capital punishment.
 A charismatic figure, John Paul used his influence to bring about political change and is credited with the fall of communism in his native Poland.
 He was not without critics, however.
 Some have stated that he could be harsh with those who disagreed with him and that he would not compromise his hard-line stance on certain issues, such as contraception.

+In his later years, John Paul's health appeared to be failing.
+At public appearances, he moved slowly and seemed unsteady on his feet.
 He also visibly trembled at times.
-While one of his doctors disclosed that John Paul had Parkinson's disease, a brain disorder often characterized by shaking, in 2001.
+One of his doctors also disclosed that John Paul had Parkinson's disease, a brain disorder often characterized by shaking, in 2001.
 But there was never any official announcement about his illness from the Vatican.

 John Paul II died on April 2, 2005, at the age of 84, at his Vatican City residence.
 More than 3 million people waited in line to say good-bye to their beloved religious leader at St. Peter's Basilica before his funeral on April 8.

 On July 5, 2013, waving the usual five-year waiting period, the Vatican announced that the Roman Catholic Church would declare Pope John Paul II a saint, and that the canonization ceremony would likely take place within the next 16 months.
 The Vatican also stated that Pope John XXIII, who headed the Catholic Church from 1958 until his death in 1963 and convened the Vatican II council, would also be declared a saint.